-This policy relates to new developments and

-is concerned with the respect that should be afforded to local building traditions, not only in terms of design, massing and scale but also in the use of traditional materials and finishes.
-While innovative design is not discouraged, the new building should integrate into the established scene, reinforce its local identity and not appear alien or visually obtrusive.
+This policy relates to new developments and is concerned with the respect that should be afforded to local building traditions, not only in terms of design, massing and scale, but also in the use of traditional materials and finishes.
+Innovative design is not discouraged providing the new building will integrate into the established scene and not appear alien or visually obtrusive.